 Line 14c, column (2).
 You must enter each dependent's SSN or ITIN.
 See Identifying number on page 3.

 Line 14c, column (4).
 Check the box in this column if your dependent is a qualifying child for the child tax credit.
-See the instructions for Form 1040 or Form 1040NR to find out who is a qualifying child.
+See Pub.
+553 to find out who is a qualifying child.